 This is essentially a scan the Echo and Alexa does to find those devices in your house.
 This is a critical step and takes less than a minute, after which Alexa will tell you that it has found these devices.
 You can say:

-That's it - with the Skill is enabled and connected, Alexa will be able to interact with those devices using voice across any of your Echo devices and through the Echo smartphone app (on Android, iPhone still needs an update).
+That's it - with the Skill is enabled and connected, Alexa will be able to interact with those devices using voice across any of your Echo devices and through the Echo smartphone app (on Android or iPhone).

 If you subsequently add a new device - another Philips Hue bulb for example - then you don't have enable the skill again, you can just scan and it will be detected - as long as that device is setup and connected with Hue.

 Setting up is one thing, but the real fun is to be had with using all these connected devices.

 The Alexa app gives you a range of smart home controls, with its own section of the app:

 - Open the Alexa app